A BRAND NEW WORKING FOREST RESERVE

 SIDEBAR Q & A:

 1. When will the property be open to the public?
-We anticipate opening up The Viewlands to the public for non-motorized recreation by the end of June.
-Like all of Little Traverse Conservancy’s trails, these will be multi-use and open for running, biking, snowshoeing, skiing, walking dogs on leash, etc.
+The Viewlands opened to the public for non-motorized recreation in early July 2020.
+Like all of Little Traverse Conservancy’s trails, these are multi-use and open for running, biking, snowshoeing, skiing, walking dogs on leash, etc.

 - Did you shut down the golf course?
 The golf course and associated businesses had already been closed when the Conservancy became involved.
 The Conservancy purchased this property from a private land investor who had purchased the land from the owner of the Little Traverse Bay Golf Club earlier this year.
 The Conservancy did not shut down the golf course, and after careful consideration we have decided to not operate the course through a lease agreement either.